 In Roman Mythology, Nike was known as Victoria, after Greece fell to the Roman Empire.
 She appears with Zeus on statues in places such as the Temple of Zeus in Attica and on the west portico of the Temple of Athena in Athens.

-Nike’s typical attire in paintings, sculptures and other art media was a flowing gown of gold and wings symbolizing her right to grant victory or to remove it later should the victor not remain worthy.
+Nike’s typical attire in paintings, sculptures and other art media was a flowing gown of gold and wings.
+These were symbolizing her right to grant victory or to remove it later should the victor not remain worthy.
 She always carried a palm branch in her right hand as a symbol of peace.
 Another very important thing she carried was a wreath, always ready to crown a victor in battle or games of challenge.
 When she is pictured with the Staff of Hermes, this means that one of Nike’s roles was to serve as a messenger from the gods.

 Nike being depicted holding wreath reminds us that as the Goddess of Victory she was always ready to encase a winner’s neck and shoulders in a garland of victory.
 She was also often seen with a cup or pitcher and a bowl from which a victory toast was consumed.